mrchristian/meta-documentation/landing.md

 With a disambiguator.

-And an human and machine redning output based on Content Addressable URL caching models.
+And an human and machine rending output based on Content Addressable URL-caching models.

 The result could be that the admin can select human and machine readable that they want from a form and it then generates them a landing access page URL or which users could attached a DOI, other PID, or crypto ID.